Aider-AI/aider/aider/website/_posts/2024-09-26-senior-junior.md

 code editing instructions.
 It helps to instead let them describe the solution however they prefer and then pass that output to a more traditional LLM.
-This Junior LLM can then interpret the solution description and produce the code editing instructions needed to update the existing source code file.
+This Editor LLM can then interpret the solution description and produce the code editing instructions needed to update the existing source code file.